 If you have an individual retirement account (IRA), taking an early withdrawal typically results in income taxes on the withdrawal amount plus a 10% penalty.
 However, if you withdraw funds for qualified higher education expenses, the 10% penalty is waived .

-That said, the withdrawn funds will be still considered taxable as income.
-Also, this tax break doesn’t apply to 401(k) accounts.
-But if you roll over your 401(k) into an IRA, the funds would be eligible to avoid the penalty.
+That said, the withdrawn funds will still be considered taxable as income.
+Also, this tax break does not apply to 401(k) accounts.
+But if you roll over your 401(k) into an IRA, then you would be able to withdraw the funds from the IRA and avoid the penalty.

 If you have a Roth IRA, you can withdraw up to the amount you’ve contributed to the account over the years without any tax consequences at all.

 You’re Paying Interest to Yourself With a 401(k) Loan